 More Elementor Resources

-This sums up a proper list of all the commonly occurring errors with Elementor.
-If you do not find your issue listed here, then you can contact Elementor Support and get your query resolved!
+This summarizes a proper list of all the errors with Elementor.
+If you do not find your issue listed here, you can contact Elementor Support and resolve your query!
 You can also check the following Elementor Documentation links:

 - Having Problems Using Elementor?
 Start here